pcaston/OpenPeerPower.github.io/source/_docs/z-wave/control-panel.markdown

 *  **is_awake** Whether the device is awake or not
 *  **is_failed** Whether the device has been marked as failed.
 The controller won't try to contact failed devices.
 *  **is_info_received** True once the controller has received the node information from the node.
-*  **is_ready** When you start the network (or Home Assistant) it will take a short while before all devices are ready, this shows which aren't yet ready.
+*  **is_ready** When you start the network (or Open Peer Power) it will take a short while before all devices are ready, this shows which aren't yet ready.
 *  **is_zwave_plus** True for any Z-Wave Plus devices (note that controllers always report *false*, regardless of whether they are Plus devices or not)
 *  **lastRequestRTT** The Round Trip Time of the last request
 *  **lastResponseRTT** The Round Trip Time of the response to the last request